skopjehacklab/programming-101-exercises/README.md

 ls
 ```

-You should get a list of files and folder similar to this:
+You should get a list of files and folders similar to this:

 ```bash
 ~/programming-101-exercises $ ls